plenigo/plenigo.github.io/pages/custom_integration/server_side_metered_paywall.md

 ## Implementation with SDKs

 The idea behind metered view functionality is demonstrated with the following pseudo code examples.
+If you do not know how to get the product id from the plenigo backend click the following link: [Get product id]()

 ### Java